yusefmosiah/choir-scales/README.md

 Conclusion

-Choir's Proof of Intersubjective Content Quality represents a pioneering approach to content curation in the social media landscape.
+Choir's Proof of Text represents a pioneering approach to content curation in the social media landscape.
 By leveraging a consensus-driven edit process anchored in token-based incentives, Choir ensures that content quality is upheld collectively.
 This mechanism not only fosters a high-quality, collaborative environment but also aligns economic incentives with community-driven governance, paving the way for a sustainable and equitable social media ecosystem.

 As Choir progresses, continuous refinement of this consensus mechanism will be vital to address scalability and maintain balance between speed and quality.
 Nevertheless, Choir stands at the forefront of reimagining social media, where content integrity and user collaboration are seamlessly integrated through innovative blockchain technology.